 - Within the first 2 weeks, a student registered for 16 credits drops two 3 credit courses, their account will be adjusted based on the per credit rate of each credit under 12.
-(2 credits) - Within the first 2 weeks, a student registered for 16 credits drops one 3 credit course, they will have no adjustments made to their account, because they maintained the fulltime status
+(2 credits). - Within the first 2 weeks, a student registered for 16 credits drops one 3 credit course, they will have no adjustments made to their account as they remain full-time status.

-If a student drops a Term 1 course within the first two weeks and falls below full-time, their account will be adjusted accordingly.
-If the student then adds a course in Term 2 to become full-time, the adjustment will be reversed to bring their charge back to the full-time rate of \$14,070/semester.
+If a student drops a Session 1 course within the first two weeks and falls below full-time, their account will be adjusted accordingly.
+If the student then adds a course in Session 2 to become full-time, the adjustment will be reversed to bring their charge back to the full-time rate of \$14,425/semester.

 Fayette students taking online classes will receive an online wavier for the online tuition.
-The course(s) will be included in

-Fayette tuition costs.
+The course(s) will be included in Fayette tuition costs.
 Students pay the Fayette rate for online courses.